 Opening of the wine

-Secondly, the corkscrew and more importantly what kind we are using.
-I always suggest a waiters friend corkscrew as they are designed to be used in ones hands, rather than needing the bottle to be rested on a table.
-And honestly they are the most user friendly, but with all things make sure it is of good quality.
+Corkscrews.
+I always suggest a waiters friend corkscrew as they are designed to be used in one’s hands, rather than needing the bottle to be rested on a table.
+And honestly, they are the most user-friendly, but with all things make sure it is of good quality.
 When inserting the spiral, or “worm” as it’s called, screw all the way down until you’ve gone completely through the cork.
-This helps to break that little bit of an air lock and will usually help the cork come out a bit easier.
+This helps to break that little bit of an airlock and will usually help the cork come out a bit easier.
 Then turn back the corkscrew until you can get the first handle of the corkscrew onto the lip of the bottle and pull, lightly and sometimes with a little wiggle, the cork will ease its way out.